elcritch/figuro/README.md

   Main* = ref object of Figuro

 proc draw*(self: Main) {.slot.} =
-  nodes(self):
-    rectangle "body":
+  rectangle "body", parent=self:
     # each widget template injects a new `node` variable
     # that references the current widget

     # sets the bounding box of this node
     box node, 10'ux, 10'ux, 600'ux, 120'ux

     # set the fill color
     fill node, css"00001F"

 var main = Main.new()
 app.width = 720